• Skip to primary navigation

 • Stir up the chicken.

-• Using a slotted spoon, drain chicken well and transfer to a serving bowl, and discard the sauce.
+• Using a slotted spoon, drain the chicken well and transfer it to a serving bowl, and discard the sauce.

-• Optional: heat some oil in a frying pan or cast iron skillet.
+• Heat some oil in a frying pan or cast iron skillet.
 Saute the chicken till lightly browned, adding some of the sauce to deglaze and keep the chicken moist.

 • Lightly heat the pita to make it pliable.